madzera/happytree/CONTRIBUTING.md

 #### Brackets

-Brackets are used beside the class instead of the variable.
+Brackets are used beside the type instead of the variable.

 Compliant: